dfirtnt/Huntable-SIGMA-Rules/README.md

 # Huntable-SIGMA-Rules
-Curated, high-signal Sigma detection rules crafted by the workflow from Huntable CTI Studio rules derived from threat intelligence analysis and manual review.
+Curated Sigma detection rules crafted by the workflow from Huntable CTI Studio.
+ Rules derived from threat intelligence analysis and manual review.

 This repository is content-only.
 It contains detection rules, validation metadata, and supporting CI — not application code.